 - The Pictures pane lets you specify the resolution, format, and quality of pictures in the ePub file.
-To override any custom attributes applied to individual picture components, check Override Box Settings. - The Table of Contents pane lets you set options for the table of contents in the ePub file.
-You can choose whether to use the table of contents defined in the Reflow Table Of Contents palette or the article structure.
-(For more information, see "Creating a TOC for ePub.")
-You can also specify the name of the TOC entry for the cover and the title displayed above the TOC in the HTML version of the table of contents. - The East Asian pane lets you specify a default story direction and choose whether to export Rubi natively or in parentheses.
+To override any custom attributes applied to individual picture components, check Override Box Settings. - The Text pane lets you specify how to export Drop Cap in Reflow eBooks: as Native Text or Ignore. - The Table of Contents pane lets you set options for the table of contents in the ePub file.
+You can choose whether to use the Reflow article names defined in the Reflow Tagging palette or you can use a predefined list as the Table of Contents.
+(For more information, see "Creating a TOC for ePub or Kindle.")
+You can also specify the name of the TOC entry for the cover and the title displayed above the TOC in the HTML version of the table of contents. - The East Asian pane lets you specify a default story direction and choose whether to export Rubi natively or in parentheses. - The Page Layout pane lets you choose how Footnotes are exported in Reflow eBooks, and lets you specify orientation and spread options for Fixed Layout eBooks.